|

 They are not as big as polymer molecules, but a lot bigger than a single

-petrol or sugar molecule.
+petrol or a simple sugar molecule.

 -